 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Inflation in Germany cools down
+Inflation in Germany is cooling down.

 Người Đưa TinNgười Đưa Tin01/11/2023

-Minh Hoa (reported by Vietnam+, Nhan Dan)
+Minh Hoa (compiled from Vietnam+, Nhan Dan)

 Source